NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 A.t0
 ```

-These internal nodes allow the original physical network to be represented as multiple resistor segments.
+These internal nodes allow a physical net to be divided into multiple electrical segments connected through parasitic resistances.

-The detailed extracted network is therefore substantially larger than the original ideal schematic netlist.
+As a result, the RC-extracted SPICE netlist is significantly more detailed than the original ideal netlist.

 ---